-Recently via the TSI Network, I received some news about Algonquin Power (AQN), a company I’ve considered adding more of to my growing dividend income portfolio since making an initial purchase a few years ago, around 2011.
+In doing some research, I found some news about Algonquin Power (AQN), a company I’ve considered adding more of to my growing dividend income portfolio since making an initial purchase a few years ago, around 2011.

 Today’s post will provide an overview of this utility company to see if it offers value for dividend-oriented investors like me.